Hossein Farmy scholarship

 - You should have, or expect to achieve, a first or upper second class UK honours degree or equivalent qualifications gained outside the UK in an appropriate area of study.

-- You should be registering on your first year of doctoral study with the University for 2019-20
+- You should be registering on your first year of doctoral study with the University.

 Scholarships are awarded on a competitive basis - applications are assessed on the basis of academic success and qualifications, experience, research background, a clear well-articulated research proposal, the potential impact of the research and a good match with supervisor/ departmental expertise.